luminovang/documentation/cookies/cookie.md

 ### has

-Check if a cookie exists.
+Check if a cookie exists, if `key` is passed `NULL`, it checks if the current cookie object name exists.

 ```php
 public has(string|null $key = null): bool